Back-end Engineering Articles

 Ruby Times Loop and While Loop

-Loops allow you to:
+Loops allows you to:

-• * Go over a list of things & work with each individual element
+• - Go over a list of things & work with each individual element

-• * Repeat something a set number of times
+• - Repeat something a set number of times

-• * Keep a program running until the user wants to stop it
+• - Keep a program running until the user wants to stop it

 Loops

-• * Execute instructions until Counter reach the 10th loop
+• - Execute instructions until counter reach the 10th loop

-• * Execute instructions until Counter reach the 100th loop
+• - Execute instructions until counter reach the 100th loop

-• * Execute instructions until Counter reach the 1.000th loop
+• - Execute instructions until counter reach the 1.000th loop

-• * Execute instructions until Counter reach the 10.000th loop
+• - Execute instructions until counter reach the 10.000th loop

 The Times Loop